 This sewing video breaks down exactly how to make this quilt pattern, so it is easy peasy for you to complete!
+Just press the play button to watch!
 Be sure to scroll down for our written instructions with images to match the steps.

 How to Make a T-Shirt Quilt